khofstadter/navigatingthedigitalworld.com/docs/cs220/cs220au.md

 -->

-### w4 Project management (APM for research)
+### W4 Project Management
+#### Introduction
-- any questions?
+- Any questions?
-- did you experiment with Markdown and your repositories?
+- Did you experiment with Markdown and your repositories?
-- how are your research questions coming along?
+- How are your research questions coming along?
+  - I added more resources to the Existential Risks page.

+#### Today
-Last week we talked about time management (e.g. that you should set time aside for project and coming to it)
+Last week we talked about time management (e.g. that you should set time aside for this project and commit to it)
-- how do you manage you projects?
+- How do you manage your projects?
-- this week will look into project-management
+- This week, we will look into project management.
-- and troubleshooting

-#### homework
+#### Homework
-- explore a variety of software for audio-video production
+- Explore the methods discussed today.
-- progress with your assignment
+- Progress with your assignment.

 ### w5 Content production (take/make)